 Model United Nations Team

-The Syracuse University MUN Teams are open to any undergraduate student who has formally declared a major in International Relations and has a GPA of 3.0 or higher.
-Students earn 1 experience credit for participation in the fall conference and 3 academic credits in the spring for their participation in the conference and accompanying coursework in IRP 413.
+The Syracuse University MUN Teams are open to any undergraduate student enrolled at Syracuse University who has a GPA of 3.0 or higher.
+Students earn 1 experience credit for participation in the Fall conference and accompanying coursework in IRP 414 and 3 academic credits in the Spring for their participation in the conference and accompanying coursework in IRP 413.

 Model United Nations Club